 After you cross the road, you will eventually be led to Gull Crest Drive, past the No Parking signs and back to the parking lot.
 Full circle.

-I hope you find your way here, locate our Seek'em and then find your way around the loop, no problem.
+I hope you find your way here and then find your way around the loop, no problem.
 I am directionally challenged, so I'm sure you'll have an easier time of it than I did.
 Good luck out there and enjoy the adventure!